Doctor warns: Don’t take

 How about its effectiveness?
 Other studies have shown that your body will absorb huperzine A better than the drugs, and it will stay in the body longer.
 That means the body receives its benefits far longer – and without any known side effects.

 So if you or a loved one has Alzheimer’s, talk to an alternative-minded doctor about taking huperzine A instead of traditional Alzheimer’s drugs.
 It’s readily available on the Internet and most health food stores.
 And it’s far cheaper than the drugs.

 Your insider for better health,

 Steve Kroening is the editor of Nutrient Insider, a weekly email newsletter that brings you the latest healing breakthroughs from the world of nutrition and dietary supplements.
 For over 20 years, Steve has worked hand-in-hand with some of the nation’s top doctors, including Drs.
-Robert Rowen, Frank Shallenberger, Nan Fuchs, William Campbell Douglass, and best-selling author James Balch.
+Frank Shallenberger, Nan Fuchs, William Campbell Douglass, and best-selling author James Balch.
 Steve is the author of the book Practical Guide to Home Remedies.
 As a health journalist, Steve’s articles have appeared in countless magazines, blogs, and websites.